pdgarfer/pdgarfer.github.io/_pages/laboratory.md

 <p>
-The Optomechanics and Complex Photonics Laboratory at ICMM-CSIC is dedicated to the experimental study of nonlinear optomechanical systems and complex light–matter interaction in nanophotonic structures.
-The laboratory focuses on regimes where disorder, noise, and nonlinear dynamics play a central role, including self-oscillation, bifurcations, and emergent collective behavior.
+The Optomechanics and Complex Photonics Laboratory at ICMM-CSIC was established in December 2021 and has been conceived, equipped, and is scientifically operated under my responsibility.
+The laboratory is dedicated to the experimental study of nonlinear optomechanical systems and complex light–matter interaction in nanophotonic structures, with a focus on regimes where disorder, noise, and nonlinear dynamics play a central role, including self-oscillation, bifurcations, and emergent collective behavior.
 </p>

 <p>